 Who Is Eligible to Apply

 Individuals with any credit profile qualify, from tarnished and fair to stellar.
-Legal residents and Canadian citizens of legal age are eligible to apply.
+Legal residents and Canadian citizens of legal age are eligible to apply for secured credit card.
 You must be of the age of majority for the province or territory where you reside.
 Some major banks like TD even offer secured cards to customers who don’t have Canadian credit history, including international students and foreign nationals (temporary residents).
 The range of products available depends on different factors, including your credit rating and financial situation.
 When applying for a secured card, consumers are often asked about estimated monthly payments, including lines of credit, loans, mortgages, and other accounts.
-Financial establishments also request information about your rent or mortgage payments as well as income amount, employer, and sources of income.
+Financial institutions also request information about your rent or mortgage payments as well as income amount, employer, and sources of income.
 Many card issuers require that applicants have a verifiable permanent address in Canada and a verifiable source of income (i.e. proof of income).

-Top 6 Secured Credit Card Picks
+Secured Credit Card Picks for 2021

 - Credit limit: $200 to $10,000